 What was the lowest point for you mentally and emotionally?

-The lowest point came two weeks after surgery when I was recovering.
-I was recovering from surgery, but I was also going through a break up.
+The lowest point came 2 weeks after surgery when I was recovering.
+I was recovering from surgery, but I was also going through a breakup.

 When I was diagnosed, the person did not take the diagnosis as well as I had hoped for.